2 Dads 1 Movie

 Steve

 And it's like, I really wish there'd been a way to make it his instead.
-But they go through, and it also, very similar to T2, the underground armory that Sarah Connor sets up, that they go through in T2, where they're picking stuff off the walls.
-Lots of movies do this, right?
+But they go through, and it also, you know, very similar to, like, T2, the underground armory, you know, that Sarah Connor sets up that they go through in T2, where they're picking stuff off the walls.
+You know, lots of movies do this, right.

-Nic

 The Matrix does this.
-So many great movies do this, where it's like you're just picking stuff off the walls.
+Like, so many great movies do this, where it's like you're just picking stuff off the walls.
 Love it.

+Nic

 And it was like a secret button.
-So it's just normally like an army surplus store that sells cargo pants and shitty compasses.
+So it's just normally like an army surplus store that sells.
+Sells cargo pants and shitty compasses.
 But then there's always a secret button that opens up the machine gun and bazooka room.
+And you can go in there and there's grenades and everything's laid out so nicely.
+It's just like a little boy's dream there.

 Steve